MattKevan/uxlift/_topics/5-years-of-design-systems-a-personal-journey-into-scalable-design.md

 ---
 title: Five years of design systems – a personal journey into scalable design
-intro: Welcome to an ongoing series of articles and tutorials that will lead to the creation of a free, open source design system.
+description: Welcome to an ongoing series of articles and tutorials that will lead to the creation of a free, open source design system.
 link: https://medium.com/sketch-app-sources/5-years-of-design-systems-a-personal-journey-into-modulated-scale-able-design-ca1fd9b5cb26
 site: Design + Sketch